 She hints at various strategies to achieve this, including rewriting job openings to better attract and hire diverse candidates.
 The professor also makes a case for “implicit bias” acting as a firewall to keeping diverse candidates of excellence from reaching their potential, stating “In recent research on implicit bias, they changed the name [of an applicant] to an African sounding name: White males with a criminal background were more likely to get hired than an African-American male with an advanced degree.”

-This seems pretty convincing if true,1 but I would add that the professor’s application of it was completely one-sided.
+This seems pretty convincing if true, but the fact is that the entire area of implicit bias studies as it relates to discrimination (or any other prediction) has been Exhibit A of the replication crisis in psychology.
+I would add that the professor’s application of it was completely one-sided.
 Unconscious bias only matters as it applied to White people’s decisions, and had no implications with relation to other groups discriminating against Whites.

 Meanwhile affirmative action, its anti-meritocracy methods, and highly litigious means of enforcement were still not enough to satisfy the diversity thirst of Dr. Smith.
 It made me ponder how many professors and research scientists will be pleading for the same imperative when the coin is flipped twenty or thirty years from now?

 Finally, I came out of this presentation affirming another thing about the word ‘implicit’: Diversity implicitly equals anti-White, and the primary fraud in the professor’s proposition is that the “inclusive” clause makes it seem like she is concerned about all the people in an organization, university or society.
 But of course, it doesn’t!
 So it is with this hypocritical backdrop that the questions began.